dimichgh/oja/README.md

     * action can be a single action or an array of actions.
 Action parameter can also be a generic function that accepts flow reference:
 * **execute**() is a method called by framework during activation; the action logic should be put into this method
 * **activate**() starts the action and all its children.
 This method better not be overridden or one needs to make sure a base function called.

-## Context API

-While pub/sub is based on knowledge of topics consumed and published, context based approach provides a more explicit way of what kind actions are available in application.

-* createContext(options) - creates a context with actions and properties injected as part of options.
-It returns a context reference; which provides access to all other actions.
-It is also a Flow object, so one can mix flow with context.
-It is recommended to refrain from creating too many Flow/Actions objects and stick to the use of only one - context object - as it is passed everywhere anyways.

 # Usage